 The department sponsors a national chapter of the Association for Computing Machinery (ACM).
 The ACM chapter meets monthly and sponsors special events and tours.
 The chapter sends a team to local programming contests and to the ACM regional contest each fall.
 The department employs qualified students as departmental assistants, and their duties include supervision of computer laboratories, tutoring, and grading course work.
 Computer and Network Services also employ students to assist in the computer center, and in providing computer support across the campus.
 These valuable positions provide salaries and important experience for many students each year.
 Students may also obtain internships with industry.
 These internships, which often lead to employment after graduation, carry academic course credit, provide financial support, and give students a valuable complement to academic courses.

-For computer science, Muskingum maintains a dual boot NT/Linux laboratory with 10Mbps and T1 connections, and we plan to move the lab connection to a 100Mbps LAN during the summer of 2000.
+For computer science, Muskingum maintains a dual boot Windows/Linux laboratory.
 Numerous servers are provided for file storage, e-mail, web serving, etc. Full web access is also available throughout campus.
 A number of other Windows and Macintosh laboratories are available.
 In addition to the laboratories, students can use color printers, scanners, Midi computer/synthesizers, robots, graphics tablets, and a number of other special devices for projects.

 Numerous languages and software packages are used in course work and in student research projects.
 Java and C++ are used in core course work, and language courses are offered in a number of other languages, including Scheme, Perl, and SQL.
 For database work, both Microsoft Access and SQL Server are used for courses and for projects.
 Graphics and animation are supported by Java3D, OpenGL, and a variety of application programs.
-Microsoft Studio is provided in laboratories for software development.
-For courses focusing on mathematics, the campus provides Mathematica on all machines in the NT/Linux laboratory.
+Dream Spark is provided in laboratories and on the computers of students majoring in Computer Science for software development.
+For courses focusing on mathematics, the campus provides Mathematica on all machines in the Windows/Linux laboratory.